zhenbah/Zhensa/docs/admin/searx.favicons.rst

   The `HTTP Cache-Control max-age`_ response directive indicates that the response remains fresh until N seconds after the response is generated.
 This setting therefore determines how long a favicon remains in the client's cache.
-  As a rule, in the favicons infrastructure of SearXNG's this setting only affects favicons whose byte size exceeds :ref:`BLOB_MAX_BYTES <favicon cache setup>` (the other favicons that are already in the cache are embedded as `data URL`_ in the :py:obj:`generated HTML <.favicons.proxy.favicon_url>`,
+  As a rule, in the favicons infrastructure of Zhensa's this setting only affects favicons whose byte size exceeds :ref:`BLOB_MAX_BYTES <favicon cache setup>` (the other favicons that are already in the cache are embedded as `data URL`_ in the :py:obj:`generated HTML <.favicons.proxy.favicon_url>`,